dfanz0r/PortalSpatialMinifier/README.md

-# PortalSpacialMinifier
+# Portal Spatial Minifier
-CLI Tool to reduce the size of portal spacial json files.
+CLI Tool to reduce the size of Battlefield 6 portal spatial json files.